psthomas/psthomas.github.io/_posts/2018-08-15-network-model.md

 2. The goals of the system.
 1. The mindset or paradigm out of which the system — its goals, power structure, rules, its culture — arises.

 Many of the best options in the network above score pretty well on this list.
-For example, global catastrophic risk (GCR) policy is the most effective node to work on, which mainly functions by increasing concern about GCRs in academia and governments.
-So this node affects the world through a combination of step #2 (changing the goals of the system) and step #1 (changing the mindset that the system arises from).
+For example, influencing global catastrophic risk (GCR) policy is so effective because it increases concern about GCRs within academia and government.
+So it's influential through a combination of step 2 (changing the goals of the system) and step 1 (changing the mindset that the system arises from).

 ## Conclusion